Ben Vorlich (Loch Earn)

 The name Ben Vorlich (Loch Earn) translates from Scottish Gaelic as “Mountain of the Bay”.

 Ben Vorlich (Loch Earn) is rated Hard (difficulty 4/5).
-Route difficulty varies — check the Munros app for detailed ratings on each route.
+Route difficulty varies across the 2 available routes.